andrew/ultimate-awesome/README.md

 - [awesome-home-assistant](https://github.com/frenck/awesome-home-assistant) - A curated list of amazingly awesome Home Assistant resources.
 - [awesome-chatgpt-api](https://github.com/reorx/awesome-chatgpt-api) - Curated list of apps and tools that not only use the new ChatGPT API, but also allow users to configure their own API keys, enabling free and on-demand usage of their own quota.
 - [Awesome-WSL](https://github.com/sirredbeard/Awesome-WSL) - Awesome list dedicated to Windows Subsystem for Linux.
-- [awesome-embedded-rust](https://github.com/rust-embedded/awesome-embedded-rust) - Curated list of resources for Embedded and Low-level development in the Rust programming language.
 - [awesome-llm-strawberry](https://github.com/hijkzzz/awesome-llm-strawberry) - A collection of LLM papers, blogs, and projects, with a focus on OpenAI o1 and reasoning techniques.
 - [books](https://github.com/learn-anything/books) - Awesome Books.
 - [awesome-multimodal-ml](https://github.com/pliang279/awesome-multimodal-ml) - Reading list for research topics in multimodal machine learning.